11 Mind-Expanding Things to Do in Carlisle PA and Surrounding Cumberland Valley PA

 Employees work on 3,000 pieces a week.
 The tour takes you from the drying sheds to cleaning tanks, de-seeding room (the TV show Dirty Jobs filmed this portion of the process), to the workshops of craftsmen and women.

-You’ll end up in the gift shop, of course, where you can score a birdhouse for $12 and large lightbulb-lit lanterns for $65.
-45 minute tours every Tues at 2pm.
+You’ll end up in the gift shop, of course, where you can score a birdhouses, large lightbulb-lit lanterns, and the like.
+45 minute tours of the crafting area every Tues at 2pm.
 Free.
 Groups of 10 or more by appointment.

 Art Gallery Opening